God Bless the Red Krayola and All Who Sail With It: Contemporary reviews

-Mark Deming of AllMusic wrote, "God Bless the Red Krayola and All Who Sail With It bears precious little resemblance to anything else that appeared at the time; it would take a few decades of post-punk experimentalism before Mayo Thompson's vision would have a truly suitable context".
-Additionally, Deming would assess the opening track as "sounding like a post-punk experiment from late-'70s London".
+Retrospective assessment

-The Spin Alternative Record Guide called the album "superb", describing it as "small songs full of quiet terror and acoustic confusion".
-Dave Marsh wrote in the 1983 Rolling Stone record guide "As a psychedelic novelty (from Texas yet), the Crayola was a late-Sixties amusement – the only band in the world ever to record a motorcycle live in the studio.
+Dave Marsh wrote in The New Rolling Stone Record Guide, "As a psychedelic novelty (from Texas yet), the Crayola was a late-Sixties amusement – the only band in the world ever to record a motorcycle live in the studio.
 That was on the inaugural disc, Parable.
 With God Bless, the joke had already worn thin, but after Radar reissued the first two albums in England, a band of arty post-punk minimalists attempted to carry the tradition onward, with particularly insipid results".

+The Spin Alternative Record Guide called the album "superb", describing it as "small songs full of quiet terror and acoustic confusion".

+AllMusic wrote, "God Bless the Red Krayola and All Who Sail With It bears precious little resemblance to anything else that appeared at the time; it would take a few decades of post-punk experimentalism before Mayo Thompson's vision would have a truly suitable context".
+Additionally, Deming would assess the opening track as "sounding like a post-punk experiment from late-'70s London".

-Pitchforks Alex Lindhart wrote, "For all the laudations heaped upon the Krayola by the punk and post-punk crowds, it might as well be bootleg Einstürzende Neubauten at its grimiest atonality and infuritating double integral time signatures".
+In 2004, Pitchfork reviewed the album, writing, "For all the laudations heaped upon the Krayola by the punk and post-punk crowds, it might as well be bootleg Einstürzende Neubauten at its grimiest atonality and infuritating double integral time signatures".
 Lindhart added "the Krayola's legacy is surely bolstered by their location in rock history – simply put, this was likely the most experimental band of the 1960s".

-Texas Monthly wrote, "With no song topping 3 minutes.
-A generation on, [the] album would be a blueprint for punk rock".

-Galaxie 500 covered "Victory Garden" on a 1990 single.
+In 2006, Magnet described the album as an "intriguingly sparse, 20-song effort", adding "Its abstract themes, pointed guitar playing and edgy rhythmic shifts prefigure early-period Fall and the no-wave movement by a decade."